yojuna/babel_fish/README.md

 ![Babel Fish from Hitchhiker's Guide](./src/assets/babelfish.jpg)

 Real time speech2speech language translation directly in your browser!
 Built with [🤗 Transformers.js](https://github.com/xenova/transformers.js).

 Using local Whisper, publicly available machine translation models and text2speech models, bundled up in an end to end pipeline.

 Check out the demo site [here](https://elegant-phoenix-ffa99e.netlify.app/).
-Still work in progress.
+Still a work in progress.

-Currently working on chaining all the modules together more seamlessly and improving latency.
+Currently working on chaining all the modules together to run more seamlessly, and improving latency.

 ## Getting Started / Running locally